...

 The Bigger Shift: Privacy & Security

-Beyond the numbers, UCPI improves the invisible parts of crypto transactions, as well.
+Beyond the numbers, UCPI improves the invisible parts of crypto transactions, creating truly human-friendly crypto payments.

 • No More Exposing Wallet Addresses: The new system allows users to transact without publicly sharing their underlying wallet address.
 This simple change reduces a significant attack vector for scams and impersonation.